Ever tried to figure out how much energy a tiny chemical reaction actually releases in the lab?

 A: In most introductory labs the solution is dilute enough that water’s specific heat (4.184 J g⁻¹ °C⁻¹) is a fine approximation.
 For concentrated solutions, look up the solution’s heat capacity and use that value.

 That’s it.
-That said, you’ve got the full roadmap to calculate the heat of reaction for Trial 1, spot the usual slip‑ups, and walk away with a number you can actually trust.
-Also, next time you set up the calorimeter, treat the first trial like a test drive—get the numbers right, note the quirks, and the rest of the experiment will flow smoothly.
+You’ve got the full roadmap to calculate the heat of reaction for Trial 1, spot the usual slip‑ups, and walk away with a number you can actually trust.
+Next time you set up the calorimeter, treat the first trial like a test drive—get the numbers right, note the quirks, and the rest of the experiment will flow smoothly.
 Happy calculating!

 11. Document Every Step in Your Lab Notebook